openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 of the chart and report follow.
 For detailed information about the computations, see :ref:`Reference`.

-.. note:: Problems that use the randomization setting in Studio result in many possible submission variants, both correct and incorrect.
+.. note:: Problems that use the **Randomization** setting in Studio result in many possible submission variants, both correct and incorrect.
 As a result, edX Insights does not attempt to present a chart of the responses submitted for these problems.
 You can download the Submissions Counts report to